Yatai (food cart)

 A yatai (屋台) is a small, mobile food stall in Japan typically selling ramen or other food.
 The name literally means "shop stand".

-The stall is set up in the early evening on pedestrian walkways and removed late at night or in the early morning hours.
+The stall is set up in the early evening on walkways and removed late at night or in the early morning hours.

 Though the practice of mobile food stands dates back to the 17th century, yatai became popular and widespread in the Meiji period (1868–1912) and were two-wheeled pushcarts constructed of wood.
 Yatai were popular during and following World War II, but Japanese authorities imposed regulations ahead of the 1964 Tokyo Olympics, citing health concerns.
 Today, they are prevalent in Fukuoka, but continue to dwindle.

 Carts

 Yatai are typically wooden carts on wheels, equipped with kitchen appliances and seating.
 Handles and seating fold into the cart while it is being transported.
 A pushcart usually measures 3 by 2.5 meters.
-Vendors serve a variety of foods from traditional Japanese cuisine such as ramen, gyoza, and tempura.
+Vendors serve a variety of foods such as ramen, gyoza, and tempura.
 Beer, sake, and shōchū are usually available.
 Carts open after sunset and close in the early morning.